Paradigm4/elastic_resource_groups/README.md

 ...
 ```

-Similarly, storing `foo` into a new array requires creating a new array with default residency:
+Similarly, storing `foo` into a new array means creating a new array with default residency:
 ```bash
 $ iquery -naq "store(foo, foo2)"
 Query was executed successfully